ckling/promoss/readme.txt

 Notes
 ***************************

-This is the implementation of MGTM, a geographical topic model using multi-Dirichlet processes.
+This is the Multi-Dirichlet Process (MDP) based topic model for multiple contexts.

-The source code of MGTM is found in /sourcecode/nhdp3/

-Will explain the code later...